 Albertinia also has one of the few sand golf courses in South Africa.

 Where to Stay in Albertinia

 A little out of town but worth the trip for value for money, Gourits River Guest Farm located off the N2, along the banks of the Gourits River.
 The farm stay features an outdoor swimming pool with views of the mountain and river.

 The rustic style units are beautifully decorated and include an equipped kitchenette, fireplace and views.
 The 3-bedroom unit has a private pool.
 Farm meals and barbecue facilities are available upon request, and guests have access to the communal living and dining area, as well as the kitchen.
 See here for rates and availability.

 If you want something in the centre of town, the Voelroepersfontein offers exceptional value for money.
 Expect large, beautifully appointed double rooms set in lush gardens as well as family cottages.
 The property has barbecue facilities, a shared kitchen and a shared lounge, and free WiFi throughout the property.
 They also serve an excellent breakfast.
 See here for rates and availability.

 You can combine the stay in Albertinia with a visit to the well-known Aloe Ferox aloe factory only a short drive away.

-Situated in the heart of the Garden Route about 260km from Port Elizabeth, Knysna is an idyllic town renown for the sheer beauty of the landscape.
+Situated in the heart of the Garden Route about 260km from Port Elizabeth, Knysna is an idyllic town renowned for the sheer beauty of the landscape.